Fish and Fisheries

 Low Survival in Young Puget Sound Chinook

-This project will use a novel method to study patterns in size-selective mortality of juvenile Chinook salmon in a range of habitats.
+This project used a novel method to study patterns in size-selective mortality of juvenile Chinook salmon in a range of habitats.

 Branch, Trevor and Costello, Christopher, Principal Investigators